 1) Registered Heritage Landmark – eligible for up to 3 installments of $50,000

 2) Registered Heritage Structures – eligible for up to $30,000

 3) Recognized Heritage Structure or Feature – eligible for up to $10,000

 For Registered Heritage Landmarks and Registered Heritage Structures the maximum amount that may be provided is $5,000.
 Recognized Heritage Structures and Features are eligible for up to $2,000.
-HFNL will over up to 30% of project costs.
+HFNL will reimburse up to 50% of eligible project costs.

 Applications for Heritage Structure Maintenance Grants may be submitted at any time of year.